signum-network/phoenix/README.md

 ## About

-Phoenix was proposed in [CIP-18](https://github.com/burst-apps-team/CIPs/blob/master/cip-0018.md) and is designed to be a cross-platform wallet for the BURST blockchain.
+Phoenix is an open source, cross-platform wallet for the Burstcoin blockchain.
+It's actually two applications: a mobile app, and a desktop/web app.
+Oh, and [BurstJS](/lib/README.md) is in here too.

 ![image](assets/beta.7/phoenix_1_beta.7.jpg)